yoshimon/symbolic/doc/sphinx/source/symbolic_language/templates.rst

 where :code:`<TEMPLATE_OBJECT>` is the object to be templated, :code:`<T0>, <T1>, ..., <TN>` are the *template parameters* and the corresponding, optional values :code:`<T0P>, <T1P>, ..., <TNP>` are the *partial specialization masks*.
-See    for more information on partial template specialization.
+See  `Partial Specialization`_ for more information on partial template specialization.

 .. role:: note_info